-There are excellent opportunities for regional colleges and the California Community Colleges Environmental Training Centers to partner with employers, industry associations, workforce partners and community organizations to meet the workforce needs of employers who hire energy efficiency workers.
+There are excellent opportunities for regional colleges to partner with employers, industry associations, workforce partners and community organizations to meet the workforce needs of employers who hire energy efficiency workers.
 It will take well developed partnerships to prepare the thousands of skilled workers that will be needed based on the survey results.
-The table on the following page summarizes the existing and potential partnerships that can be leveraged.
+The table below summarizes the existing and potential partnerships that can be leveraged.